Skip to content

 Copyright 2013 James Marsh

-Hot Creek, California- Fishing Report – October 26, 2024 Good conditions exist.
+Hot Creek, California- Fishing Report – December 15, 2024 Good conditions exist.
 The water is clear and cool.
-Good hatches are taking place and dry fly fishing is very good.
-The stream is full of weeds but our dropper rigs are still working good.
+Good hatches are taking place and dry fly fishing is good.
+The stream’s weed beds are thinning and our dropper rigs are working good.

 Clarity: Mostly clear